sudeep9685/cssselectors/README.md

 # cssselectors
-This files under this repository specifies the concept of css selectors.
+Under this repository we understand the concept of css selectors.